 Leafy's Collections feature handmade crochet pieces carefully handcrafted from hand-spun silk yarn dyed with organic pigments (such as mate herb, eucalyptus fiber, coffee and urucum).
-Our dresses, kaftans, tops and swimwear are produced by groups of mothers living in small fishing villages in Southern Brazil.
-Since 2008 we have been developing a social project to foster their economic independence while keeping alive traditional hand-weaving techniques.
+Our dresses, kaftans, tops and swimwear are produced by women artisans living in small fishing villages in Southern Brazil.
+Since 2008 we have been fostering their economic independence while keeping alive traditional hand-weaving techniques.

 Leafy is 100% anti-industrialization.
 Other than exceptional artistry, it takes only two elements to make our clothes: a needle and the purest yarn.

 Fashion designer Silvia Vassão left her native Brazil as a free-spirited 18-year-old and set out exploring and globetrotting, hungry to experience a cornucopia of cultures far and wide.
 It was during her travels that she forged her love of nature, human diversity and discovered a passion for ancient, faraway cultures.
 After many years drawing on these experiences and inspirations in her various incarnations as a visual artist, she ultimately chose NY as her base and found a way to translate all her interests and talent into a sustainable fashion manifesto.